Making photos through glass – fighting reflections

 The blue hour

 Delftse Poort is one of the highest buildings in Rotterdam, and right in the center.
 You do not get a chance to take photos from such a place very often, and certainly not during the part of the day that is so popular among photographers: the hour around sunset.
+Many thanks to Ramazan Aydogan of Rotta Historica for organizing this event and to the facility management of Delftse Poort for their hospitality.

 Unfortunately, the building has no outdoor spaces so we had to take photographs through glass.
 An additional disadvantage: we couldn’t turn the lighting off.
 I understood that it works on motion sensors, so if all of us wouldn’t have moved for a few minutes, we might have been able to make the room dark.
 But that’s theory.